 In terms of International Civil Aviation Security Regulations, firearms, knives, sharp objects and or any items that may be construed as a dangerous item, whether of metal or other material, and some sporting goods must be packed in checked baggage, they cannot be carried in the cabin baggage or on person.
 These items include (but are not limited to) knives and knife-like objects, box cutters, corkscrews with blades, straight razor, long metal nail files, scissors with pointed tips, dangerous good (hazardous materials unless approved), tradesmen’s tools, hypodermic needles (unless required for medical reasons), knitting needles, other sharp pointed/ penetrating objects and sporting goods such as bats, bows, and arrows, cues, darts, golf clubs and sling shots (catapults), material art devices, real /toy/replica weapons (whether or plastic or metal).
 Most items listed may be carried in your checked baggage, subjected to Dangerous Goods Regulations.
 Firearms, sporting weapons and or declares security items of high value may be tendered to the appropriate firearm handling counters for safe handling.
 Any of these items not declared to the airline or identified to cabin baggage at the security screening points will be confiscated and not returned.
 SA Express has no liability what so ever regarding the loss of the above mentioned articles.
 Passengers requiring the use of medical syringes in flight, such as diabetic and other passengers with documented proof of medical need must ensure that it is professionally packed and labelled.
 If not, the medication will be removed.

 NB.
-No firearms may be transported to George and Richards Bay.
+No firearms may be transported to George.